 Another highly selective process that may occasionally be employed is that of Thin-layer Chromatography, or “TLC.”
 The TLC process is usually used in conjunction with ink comparisons rather than obliterations and, although by definition a destructive test, TLC is a most definitive process.3 When used in conjunction with the other methods as described above, TLC affords the examiner the most frequent opportunity to issue conclusive opinions concerning two or more inks on one document.

-During TLC testing, small almost microscopic “punches” of the ink are taken from the written line in question.
+During TLC testing, small almost microscopic “punches” of ink are taken from the written line in question.
 The area of ink that is selected is from a portion of the line that is least likely to play a prominent part in any subsequent handwriting examination.
 Places where the moving pen changed direction or where ink lines intersect are avoided.
-“Punches” are made by using a blunted hypodermic needle, preferably one with a small diameter such as those used for insulin injections.
+“Punches” are usually made by using a blunted hypodermic needle, preferably one with a small diameter such as those used for insulin injections.
 These work admirably and do little damage to the document.

 The chromatogram strip or glass plate is then placed into a beaker or similar glass container containing a small quantity of an alcohol-based solvent that covers the bottom to a depth of perhaps one-half inch, and covered.
 The solvent will diffuse up the chromatographic medium, reach the ink spots, and continue its upward movement.
 Portions of the ink spot will separate into bands of color and migrate upward along with the solvent.
 These bands, usually numbering 3 or 4, will each reach a stopping place on the strip.
-A comparison of bands created by different suspect ink areas may at times allow for conclusive opinions of difference.
+A comparison of bands created by different suspect ink areas may at times allow for conclusive opinions that the inks are different.
 However, it should be noted that even if the TLC bands created from different ink spottings appear in the same pattern, a conclusive opinion that both the questioned inks are from a common source (or writing instrument) is not possible.
 One must keep in mind that each ink manufacturer fills literally thousands of writing instruments, sometimes for different pen distributors, with ink of the same formulation.
 These formulations are changed infrequently over the years.
-The best that may be opined is that the inks appear consistent and could have come from a common source.
+The best that may be opined is that the inks appear consistent in composition and could have come from a common source.
 Although most TLC processes have the best results when traditional ball-point pen inks are involved, other solvents can be employed so that TLC may be used in conjunction with other inks such as those found in roller-ball or plastic-tip pens.

 Ink Line Striae